hupfdule/push.vim/README.md

     Open a help window displaying the current key mappings and settings of push.vim

+    This command is only available if [vimpl/vim-pluginhelp] is installed.

     If [skywind3000/vim-quickui] is available the help content will be shown in a popup dialog.
 Otherwise a normal split window will be used.